Rudy Panucci On Pop Culture

 For cutting-edge independent art films, downstairs from Taylor Books you’ll find the Floralee Hark Cohen Cinema by WVIFF.
 Each week they program several amazing movies in their intimate viewing room that you aren’t likely to see anywhere else.

-Please remember that viral illlnesses are still a going concern and many people who have very good reasons are still wearing masks, and many of us, understandably, are still nervous about being in crowds, masked or not.
+Please remember that viral illnesses are still a going concern and many people who have very good reasons are still wearing masks, and many of us, understandably, are still nervous about being in crowds, masked or not.
 Be kind and understanding while you’re out.
 And if you’re at an outdoor event, please remember that it’s awfully inconsiderate to smoke or vape around people who become ill when exposed to that stuff.
-If somebody asks you to refrain, don’t be a jerk about it.
+If somebody asks you to refrain, please respect their weishes and don’t be a jerk about it.

 Keep in mind that all shows are subject to change or be cancelled at the last minute.